 After the loss of a family member, dealing with complex legal, financial and tax details is often overwhelming.
 Competent and caring assistance during this time is invaluable.
-Estate and trust administration requires the constant monitoring of detailed asset activity, coordinating valuation, liquidity needs, considering income and estate tax issues, timing distributions and administrative expense deductions, etc. Mark meets daily with his two full-time paralegals, who have over thirty-five combined years of experience assisting clients with estate and trust administration.
+Estate and trust administration requires the constant monitoring of detailed asset activity, coordinating valuation, liquidity needs, considering income and estate tax issues, timing distributions and administrative expense deductions, etc. Mark meets daily with his associate and paralegal, who also assist clients with estate and trust planning and administration.

 Careful coordination with other professionals, such as accountants and investment advisors, is essential to both the planning and administration of estates and trusts.
 Sharing information and ideas with all the client’s advisors is encouraged, while preserving the independence and integrity of the attorney-client relationship.